Recipes

 Ingredients

-– 1 ribeye or sirloin steak (about 1 inch thick)
+– 1 ribeye or filet mignon (about 8 oz)

 Servings and Cooking Time

-This recipe serves 1.
-Preparation time is about 10 minutes, and cooking time varies from 6 to 10 minutes depending on your desired doneness.
+This recipe serves 1 person.
+Preparation time is about 10 minutes, and cooking time is approximately 15-20 minutes.

 Nutritional Value